New proposal would allow mass shootings to be prosecuted as acts of terrorism

 The Mass Shooter Prosecution Act would allow mass shootings to be prosecuted as acts of terrorism.

-“They are terrorists and they should be prosecuted as terrorists,” said Rep. Seth Moulton (D-MA), the bill’s co-sponsor.
+“They are terrorists and they should be prosecuted as terrorists,” said Rep. Seth Moulton, D-Mass., the bill’s co-sponsor.
 “It also allows prosecutors to go after the material support networks.
-Networks that provide aid, perhaps its guidance, instructions maps.
+Networks that provide aid — perhaps it’s guidance, instructions maps.
 Whatever helps these attackers carry out these vicious assaults.”

-READ: Lawmakers probe barriers to access to online resources for people with disabilities

 “My community of El Paso was forever changed by the actions of a domestic terrorist fueled by white supremacy theories,” said Escobar in a statement.
 “With this legislation, we’re giving law enforcement the tools they need to follow through with investigations into terrorist networks and any individual responsible for attacks against our communities.”

-The language of the bill defines a mass shooting as involving a machine gun or certain semiautomatic weapon in a massacre in which three or more people were killed.
+The language of the bill defines a mass shooting as involving a machine gun or certain semiautomatic weapons in a massacre in which three or more people were killed.

 This proposal comes as Congress has held several hearings and votes on gun laws and the role of gun manufacturers because of the recent mass shootings.